edujlulo/basic-calculator/README.md

 # Basic-calculator-project

-Project for creating a basic calculator using HTML, CSS, and JavaScript.
+Personal project for creating a basic calculator using HTML, CSS, and JavaScript.